-Now we'll learn how to visualize the turtles sensors and fuse the information to construct a map.
+Now that we've seen how some of the TurtleBot's sensors work, let's see what happens if we fuse information coming from multiple sensors together.
 Specifically, we will run a built-in demo that performs simultaneous localization and mapping, or SLAM, to create a 2D floor plan of the lab.
 We'll explain a bit more about SLAM and how it works in Lab 8.
 For now, just try to get a rough sense of what's going on under the hood.